CaroGiovagnoli/abc-natur/README.md

 # abc-natur-1
-This font was inspired by the spring season of 2023.
+This project start at the spring season of 2023.
+It's ongoing.

 ![Naturaleza mínima 2023](specimen/naturalezaminima2.jpg)